Article, Blog and News submission to Radio-Electronics.com

 - The article should be illustrated with some images.

-- Images for the article should be in a form that can be compressed for a web page - around 300 pixels wide and no greater than 10k file size. many Powerpoint style images have too much information on them to enable them to be useful for web pages
+- Images for the article should be in a form that can be compressed for a web page - around a maximum 320 pixels wide and no greater than 10k file size.
+This is to accommodate viewing on mobile devices that are now forming a greater part of our readership.
+Many Powerpoint style images have too much information on them to enable them to be useful for web pages

 - A short author and company biog should be provided.